MarcelGarus/server/blog/2026-08-02 book-binding.md

 ![A new cover printed on thick paper](files/book-binding-printed-cover.jpg)

-I cut the cover using a cutting machine and when holding it to the book block, already looks like a real book again.
+I cut the cover using a cutting machine and when holding it to the book block, it already looks like a real book again.

 ![The new cover held to the book block](files/book-binding-covered.jpg)